TodePond/TodePondDotCom/wikiblogarden/repetition/box/readme.md

 This made me double down on my opinion.
 When you're performing off the cuff, *don't try to avoid repetition*.
 Because if you do that, you'll try to avoid repetition, and you'll *think too much* about avoiding repetition, when repetition can often be the most compelling thing.

 Instead, go for a [surrealist automatism](https://en.wikipedia.org/wiki/Surrealist_automatism) approach.
 Let your inner thoughts and feelings bubble out, without any judgement!
 You might repeat yourself, and people probably won't understand what you're talking about, and you might repeat yourself.
-And the top comment on your youtube might be "Can someone explain what this is?"
+And the top comment on your youtube video might be "Can someone explain what this is?"

 But at least it's *you*.